hhuss2/Task-Tracker/README.md

 ## Usage

 - Node.js and MongoDB need to be installed to run the web app.
-In the project directory, use the command npm install.
+In the project directory, use the command `npm install`.
 Then, replace your-db in server.js with the database you are using.
-Start MongoDB and then use the command node server.js while in the src directory to run the app.
+Start MongoDB and then use the command `node server.js` while in the src directory to run the app.
 Use the URL given in the terminal to use the web app.